katjaweb/Machine-Learning-with-Logistic-Regression/README.md

 ## Data Used

-- The Telco sutomer churn dataset for this project is sourced from [Kaggle](https://www.kaggle.com/datasets/blastchar/telco-customer-churn/data) and includes information about Services that each customer has signed up for, Customer account information and Demographic info about customers.
+- The Telco customer churn dataset for this project is sourced from [Kaggle](https://www.kaggle.com/datasets/blastchar/telco-customer-churn/data) and includes information about Services that each customer has signed up for, Customer account information and Demographic info about customers.
 Each row represents a customer, and each column contains an attribute.
 The dataset consists of 7,043 customer records, each with 20 features, along with data on whether the customer churned within the last month.

 | Column number| Column name | Type | Description |
 |:----------|:----------|:----------|:----------|